 There are various digital communication tools that businesses can use such as Zoom and Microsoft Teams, to help day-to-day meetings.
 Regular communication with your line manager or boss is important early on.
 This will help you ask any questions you may have and also give you a chance to meet your new colleagues.
 You can also reach out to your colleagues should you need a helping hand.

-As anyone who is starting a new position, you’ll be eager to impress.
+As anyone who is starting a new position, you’ll be eager to impress and of course, there is a need to be successful as soon as possible.
 Don’t worry, it’s easier starting a new job in an office rather than remotely.
 The key is to be positive and do all of the small things correctly.